 We hosted Linear Appraisal here at the farm for 2018 (with two other farms joining us).
 We had good dry weather this year.
 We have started talking about once again hosting LA for 2019.

 Our herd is tested for Caprine Arthritis Encaphlitis (CAE) and Johnness every year.
 Tests for CAE are required every year, even with closed herds.
 This years test was in June 2018 and came back negitive.

-We are on OS40 AR, owner sampler milk testing for the four year.
+We are on OS40 AR, owner sampler milk testing for the past four year.
 We have 6 does who have earned their stars.

 All of our bucks are G6S Normal (by test) and have DNA tests on record.
 In 2018 we added some new bucks to our herd.
 These bucks were G6s and DNA tested.

 Each goat has a "lead" chain on them to help control them.
 The chain "breaks away" easily if they get caught on something.
 When one goat shows up without thier chain, we walk the fence line to find it and put it back on.